 Get Your Copy

 Be sure to pick up your copy of no crumbs left: Whole30 Endorsed, Recipes for Everyday Food Made Marvelous, by Teri Turner.
 It was released on May 21, 2019, by Houghton Mifflin Harcourt.
+Wander writers have some other book reviews you may want to have a look at whether for gifting or your own knowledge and enjoyment.

 Note: As is common in the travel industry, the writer was provided with a copy of the book for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.